This is the second part of a two-part feature. To read the first part, click here.

 Goodman has worked with guest bloggers before, but said he has been hesitant to pull the trigger on something like this in the past.
-Not many athletes could combine an interesting perspective with competent writing skills, but after talking with Bohannon a few times and reading a nearly 2,000-word essay he wrote after Syracuse knocked the Badgers out of the NCAA Tournament last year, Goodman was convinced that Bohannon had what it takes to bring a fresh perspective to CBS Sports.
+Not many athletes could combine an interesting perspective with competent writing skills, but after talking with Bohannon a few times and reading a nearly 2,000-word essay that he wrote after Syracuse knocked the Badgers out of the NCAA Tournament last year, Goodman was convinced that Bohannon had what it takes to bring a fresh perspective to CBS Sports.

 "There are very few players who, within one 30-minute conversation, that you just kind of feel that 'this kid gets it,'" Goodman said.
 "He's infectious, he's a fun kid, and he comes across as being pretty bright.
 You don't want to bring a kid on who's not going to bring anything extra."

 Bohannon's blog is titled 'The Pen is Mightier,' and he said he's hoping to post about once or twice a month, depending on how busy his schedule gets.
 But while becoming a published writer is new to him, writing itself isn't.
-Bohannon's first real exposure came after he wrote an emotional post for the athletic department on what it was like to lose in the NCAA tournament and to see two seniors and friends leave the team for good after graduation.
+Bohannon's first real exposure came after he wrote that emotional post for the athletic department on what it was like to lose in the NCAA tournament and to see two seniors and friends leave the team for good after graduation.

 "I'm one of those people where I have to get my thoughts down on paper, or my thoughts just feel cluttered or they don't make sense," Bohannon said.
 "So when we have a game when it feels like something's missing, and especially after Syracuse, I couldn't let that moment be done.
 I wanted to make sure the team has something, so we don't just walk away from a deep down moment that we have."

 Goodman said he's not going to put many restrictions at all on what Bohannon can post, but Bohannon already has a general theme for his new forum in mind.
-Bohannon said his team doesn't get enough respect from the national media because they don't like the slow and methodical style of basketball Bo Ryan and the Badgers espouse, and he said he's hoping he can help change the nation's perception of Wisconsin basketball, both with the ball in his hands and with a keyboard under his fingers.
+Bohannon said his team doesn't get enough respect from the national media because they don't like the slow and methodical style of basketball that Bo Ryan and the Badgers espouse, and he said he's hoping he can help change the nation's perception of Wisconsin basketball, both with the ball in his hands and with a keyboard under his fingers.

 "I want to make sure our team is no different than any other team in the country," Bohannon said.
 "We recruit the right way, we run a program the right way, and we have a family-type atmosphere.
 I just want the country to realize that we're a special program."

 "I read negative article after negative article," Bohannon said, "Especially in the December through January stretch.
-That was one of those things where I was like 'this is kind of bullshit.'
-Sorry for my language."
+That was one of those things where I was like 'this is kind of bullshit' - Sorry for my language."